-FW chose light emitting diode (LED) lighting in the interior and exterior of both the distillery, including the tasting room, and the rickhouse.
+FW chose light-emitting diodes (LED) for the interior and exterior of the distillery, the tasting room, and the rickhouse.
 All exterior lighting is set with timers to only operate when it is dark outside.
-Interior lights in low traffic areas, such as hallways and bathrooms, are equipped with motion sensors and only turn on when motion is detected.
-FW prioritized energy reduction in their selection and management of lighting.
+Interior lights in low-traffic areas, such as hallways and bathrooms, are equipped with motion sensors and only turn on when motion is detected.
+FW prioritized energy reduction in the selection and management of lighting.